HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Exceptions (Python).md

 By dealing with potential errors, `quotientString()` becomes a safe function that has no potential of breaking the system.

 You can catch multiple kinds of exceptions if you want to handle different exceptions differently.
-The exception `IndexError` is raised when an iterable type like list accesses a non-existent member.
+Here, you see a different kind of `Exception` called `IndexError`.
+This exception is raised when an iterable type like list accesses a non-existent member.
 Here the function `quotientList` wants to append `math.inf` if you're dividing by zero and not append anything if you're dividing with non-existent list members.

 ```python
 def quotientList(l:list[float],m:list[float]) -> [float]: #always a list of float